877-921-4050

 Even with marijuana use on the decline in general, it is clear that with 2.1 million people using marijuana for the first time each year, this is still an issue.

 Contrary to popular myth, research has shown that marijuana users often suffer from withdrawal symptoms.
-These include changes in appetite and sleep and mood disturbances, which have lasting effects on significant life areas and interpersonal relationships.
-Marijuana withdrawal symptoms also include restlessness, sweating, insomnia, weakened immune system and intense mood swings.
+These symptoms include changes in appetite and sleep and mood disturbances, which have lasting effects on significant life areas and interpersonal relationships.
+Marijuana / weed / pot addiction withdrawal signs and symptoms also include restlessness, sweating, insomnia, weakened immune system and can cause intense mood swings.

 Back to Learning Center